NethermindEth/horus-checker/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+> **Note.** If you do not have the time to answer all these questions, _we
+> still want to hear from you_!
+Even if your feature request is as simple as
+> "dump more human-readable queries", it is still helpful to us!

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]